The Lycoming XR-7755

 18 Feb 1947.
 During a telcon from Lycoming, Ryder and Pinto (the new Army Air Forces Resident Inspector) advised Blackwood that a propeller nut wrench was needed.
 The reworked supercharger had arrived along with an injection pump installation drawing.
 Lycoming intended to install the supercharger and fuel injection pump on engine #101, which was headed back to the test stand.
 [Penciled notes by J.G.
 Blackwood.
 RG 342 RD2311 XR-7755, 1943-1948: 503-602 Conf and Tel Notes.]

 26 Feb 1947.
+J.H.
 Carpenter from Lycoming advised Blackwood that Lycoming had put the work reduction into effect and had stopped building the fourth parts set to the extent possible (i.e., no new jobs were started, but those in process were completed).
 Engine #101 was on the dynamometer, which was having vibration trouble; the engine was rear mounted, but its front end had to be stabilized.
 The carburetor was erratic up to 1,600 rpm.
 The dynamometer bearing had heated up, which was being investigated.
 The run was about four hours short of completion.
 Engine #102 was being built up with the new link pin retainer and was expected to be ready to run in a couple of weeks; if problems arose with the #102 run, then new parts would be installed.
 Reduction gear parts were still 3-4 weeks away.
 The 3-cylinder test engine was back in its test stand.
 The new link pin retainer and link pins plated with silver-lead-indium were in.
 [Penciled notes by J.G.
 Blackwood.
 RG 342 RD2311 XR-7755, 1943-1948: 503-602 Conf and Tel Notes.]

 Engine #101 Run-in Log